Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Introduction

-\paragraph{Contributions.} Our goal is to implement and evaluate OPE in \textbf{realistic and reproducible} ways.
-To this end, we release the \textit{Open Bandit Dataset}, a set of logged bandit feedback datasets collected on a fashion e-commerce platform, ZOZOTOWN.\footnote{https://corp.zozo.com/en/service/} ZOZOTOWN is the largest fashion e-commerce platform in Japan, with an annual gross merchandise value of over 3 billion US dollars.
-When the platform produced the data, it used Bernoulli Thompson Sampling (Bernoulli TS)~\citep{thompson1933likelihood} and uniform random (Random) policies to recommend fashion items to users.
-The dataset includes a set of \textit{multiple} logged bandit feedback datasets collected during an A/B test of these bandit policies.
-Having multiple log datasets is essential because it enables data-driven evaluation of the estimation accuracy of OPE methods.
+\paragraph{Contributions.} Our goal is to implement and evaluate OPE in \textit{\textbf{realistic and reproducible}} ways.
+To this end, we release \textit{Open Bandit Dataset}, a set of logged bandit datasets collected on the ZOZOTOWN platform.\footnote{https://corp.zozo.com/en/service/} ZOZOTOWN is the largest fashion e-commerce platform in Japan.
+When the platform produced the data, it used Bernoulli Thompson Sampling (Bernoulli TS) and uniform random (Random) policies to recommend fashion items to users.
+The dataset thus includes a set of \textit{two} logged bandit datasets collected during an A/B test of these bandit policies.
+Having multiple (at least two) log datasets is essential because it enables the evaluation of the estimation accuracy of OPE estimators as we describe in detail in Section~\ref{sec:benchmark_experiment}.

-In addition to the dataset, we also implement the \textit{Open Bandit Pipeline}, an open-source Python software including a series of modules for implementing dataset preprocessing, policy learning methods, and OPE estimators.
+In addition to the dataset, we implement \textit{Open Bandit Pipeline}, an open-source Python software including a series of modules for implementing dataset preprocessing, policy learning methods, and OPE estimators.
 Our software provides a complete, standardized experimental procedure for OPE research, ensuring that performance comparisons are fair, transparent, and reproducible.
 It also enables fast and accurate OPE implementation through a single unified interface, simplifying the practical use of OPE.

-Using our dataset and pipeline, we perform an extensive benchmark experiment on existing estimators.
-Specifically, we implement this by using the log data of one of the policies (e.g., Bernoulli TS) to estimate the policy value of the other policy (e.g., Random) with each OPE estimator.
+Using our dataset and software, we perform comprehensive benchmark experiments on existing estimators.
+We implement this OPE experiment by using the log data of one of the policies (e.g., Bernoulli TS) to estimate the policy value of the other policy (e.g., Random) with each OPE estimator.
 We then assess the accuracy of the estimator by comparing its estimation with the policy value obtained from the data in an \textit{on-policy} manner.
-This type of data-driven evaluation of OPE is possible with our dataset, because it contains multiple different logged bandit feedback datasets.
-With our unique real-world dataset, our benchmark experiment is the first empirical study comparing a variety of OPE estimators in a realistic and reproducible manner.
+Through the experiments, we showcase the utility of Open Bandit Dataset and Pipeline by using them to analyze the challenges that we face when we try applying OPE to real-world scenarios.